 You have to take your hat off to the designers at VW for creating the Caddy California.
 They somehow fit the complete camper van/motorhome package into a family-sized car.
 Prices start at around £30,000, making it a more affordable option.

 Do not even think about buying or hiring a VW Caddy California if more than two of you are heading for a camping trip because you will not fit!
 However, this vehicle is perfect for singletons or couples who fancy a few days away from the concrete jungle without worrying about finding accommodation wherever they may go.
+If you’re in the market for a camper van that suits your needs and budget, these three options are a great starting point.
+However, there are many more camper van models available with various features and price ranges, so look here for more options to find the perfect one for your next adventure.

 The three-part folding bed sits above the folded rear seats and measures longer and almost as wide as a standard double mattress.
 It features plastic cup springs and a proper mattress, which is on par with the larger California models.